talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 If filtering is deployed at the domain boundaries ({{filtering}}), insertion attacks can only be implemented by internal attackers.

-### Impact
+### Effect
-The main impact of this attack is resource exhaustion which compromises the availability of the network, as described in {{mod-impact}}.
+The main effect of this attack is resource exhaustion, which compromises the availability of the network, as described in {{mod-effect}}.

 ## Control and Management Plane Attacks